 Despite financial help from the EU, the Bulgarian government has consistently preferred to engage in exacerbating the situation.
 Intensifying influx of refugees in the country prompted the opening of more camps to host the newcomers.
 These hellholes are in incredibly squalid conditions, but this is where the Bulgarian government welcomes asylum seekers.
 In October 2013, Interior Minister Tsvetlin Yovchev played the tough guy and sacked the head of Bulgaria’s Refugee Agency for “failing to handle the influx.”
-Yet, reception centres continue to be overcrowded, Syrians undergo an administrative hassle for weeks, and food, clothing and medicine are largely funded by donations from ordinary citizens.
+Yet, reception centres continue to be overcrowded, Syrians undergo an administrative hassle for weeks; food, clothing and medicine are largely funded by donations from ordinary citizens.

 In a recent interview with Bulgarian daily “Capital”, Vincent Cochetel, Director of the Bureau for Europe of UNHCR, highlighted the government’s mismanagement.
-Although UNHCR has offered to supply food and clothing for the harsh winter season, the organization faces a solid mess orchestrated and nurtured by the government.
+Although UNHCR has offered to supply food and clothing for the harsh winter season, it faces a solid mess orchestrated and nurtured by the government.
 The millions of EU aid are managed by Bulgaria’s Ministry of Interior prior to reaching the State Agency for Refugees.
-The latter, however, is unable to wisely use them as it is still in the process of hiring people who will in turn decide upon the use of this money—decisions which will then transform into public tenders.
+The latter, however, is unable to wisely use them as it is still in the process of hiring people.
+They will, in turn, decide upon the use of this money—decisions which will then transform into public tenders.

 Wall(s) of shame

-Referred to as a “temporary engineering installation,” the wall is said to cost 3 million euros (4 million USD) and would serve to redirect refugees to official border checkpoints.
+Referred to as a “temporary engineering installation”, the wall would cost 3 million euros (4 million USD) and serve to redirect refugees to official border checkpoints.
 UNHCR thinks the wall is counterproductive as it will only push people to engage in more dangerous practices to enter the country.
 These barriers have proven effective; thus for instance, since Greece completed a heavily-guarded 10.5-km barbed-wire fence in 2012, smugglers have focused their activities on Bulgaria.

-As these families and children in a desperate search for shelter seem to represent a serious threat to national security, the Ministers of Defense and of Interior have engaged in mobilizing significant numbers of police and army personnel both along the border with Turkey and within the country.
+These families and children in a desperate search for shelter seem to represent a serious threat to national security.
+Thus, the Ministers of Defense and of Interior have engaged in mobilizing significant numbers of police and army personnel both along the border with Turkey and within the country.
 In a press conference end of November 2013, the Minister of Defense praised the decision to deploy the army and police:

-The Interior Minister appears to have a selective memory and wildly varying ethical principles: while he is perfectly fine welcoming people fleeing war by putting them in a prison, he has appealed to the EU to remove Schengen restrictions on Bulgaria.
+The Interior Minister appears to have selective memory and wildly varying ethical principles: while he is perfectly fine welcoming people fleeing war by putting them in a prison, he has appealed to the EU to remove Schengen restrictions on Bulgaria.
 In his bargain for visa-free travel for Bulgarians.
 Here, the Interior Minister claimed that the country’s role – “guarding the [EU] border … and neutralizing the risks for Europe” – should be rewarded as “[i]t will be unjust to keep those who guard the gate outside the house.”

-Ataka, VMRO and other far-right factions have used refugees to ignite xenophobia, and at least three racially motivated attacks have been reported.
+Ataka, VMRO and other far-right factions have used refugees to ignite xenophobia; at least three racially motivated attacks have occurred.
 Ataka has been noisily protesting against incoming refugees, threatening “civil war” and happily alleging openly on the media how migrants are actually criminals sent from “Black Africa” to disrupt Bulgaria’s national union and alter its ethnic homogeneity.
-After an Ataka MP warned the country that Syrian refugees were “cannibals” and that their presence was designed to disguise an “Islamic wave” supported by American and Turkish interests, a group of Syrian refugees have filed a complaint before the State Commission for Discrimination.
+An Ataka MP warned the country that Syrian refugees were “cannibals”, their presence designed to disguise an “Islamic wave” supported by American and Turkish interests.
+Afterwards, a group of Syrian refugees have filed a complaint before the State Commission for Discrimination.